Mitigating Common Web Application Attack Vectors Using AWS WAF - Verify Phase

-If needed, start a Session Manager connection to your Red Team Host, the scanner script can be invoked by typing the following command while in the /usr/bin directory:
+If needed, start a Session Manager connection to your Red Team Host, the scanner script can be invoked by typing the following command:

 Confirm that all of the tests in the script pass.
 If requests (other than canary) are not being blocked, go back to the remediate phase and confirm your conditions and rules are properly configured.

 If the the automated scanner is being used for your event (AWS sponsored), you should also see green for your unique Id on the WAF scanning results dashboard.

 Implement WAF monitoring dashboard using Amazon CloudWatch (Optional)

 Use CloudWatch Dashboards to create a monitoring system for your protection layer.
 The following AWS article details this process: https://aws.amazon.com/blogs/aws/cloudwatch-dashboards-create-use-customized-metrics-views/

 Here are some sample of metrics that you can use.
 Starting from top left side, in clockwise order, we have:

 Allowed vs Blocked Requests: if you receive a surge in allowed access (2 times normal peak access) or blocked access (any period that identifies more than 1,000 blocked requests), you can configure CloudWatch to send an alert.
 The idea here is to track known DDoS (when blocked requests increase) or new version of attack (when the requests are allowed to access the system);